bschollnick/QuickBBS/docs/design documents/thumbnails_design.md

 one" — the one place generation actually happens, however a request got there.

-**What is its purpose?** `ThumbnailFiles` static method: the central creation/retrieval path, called by both HTTP views' slow path (§4.11) once the fast path has established that a thumbnail is missing.
+**What is its purpose?** `ThumbnailFiles` static method: the central creation/retrieval path, called by both HTTP views' slow path (Section 4.11) once the fast path has established that a thumbnail is missing.

 1. Acquire a per-SHA `pg_advisory_xact_lock` (derived from the first 8 bytes of the